-Rank Math makes it easier than ever to write the perfect meta title and descriptions for both your blog posts, pages, and other custom post types.
+Rank Math makes it easier than ever to write the perfect meta title and descriptions for your blog posts, pages, and other custom post types.
 But as you might’ve already noticed & is becoming more common, Google (as well as other search engines) often choose not to simply use the meta description you’ve set.

-In this article, we’ll cover why this might be the case & how to check:
+In this article, we’ll cover why this might be the case & how to check.

 1 Check What You Have Set Using Rank Math

-To begin with, it’s important to check that you’ve already changed the SEO Meta Title & Description with the help of the Rank Math WordPress SEO plugin.
+To begin with, it’s important to check if you’ve already changed the SEO Meta Title & Description with the help of the Rank Math WordPress SEO plugin.
 Here’s how to do so if you’re using the Classic Editor:

 And, this is how you add a title and description in Gutenberg: